How to Improve Skin texture?

 When trying to understand your skin, its texture, and how to deal with it, it may be confusing, disheartening even, to see other people you observe, not having the same skin texture as you.
 You may wonder why your skin is the way it is and why theirs isn’t.
 Here are some reasons that may help you understand how skin textures can differ from person to person.

 Also one of the primary reasons why people have different skin textures.
 Activities and habits that you’ve inculcated in your daily routines can drastically influence the texture of your skin.
-This can be inclusive of the food you eat, the amount of polluted air your skin is exposed to, whether you smoke or not, etc.
+This can be inclusive of the food you eat, the amount of polluted air your skin is exposed to, whether you smoke or not and which type of skin care products you use.
+It is recommended to use ayurvedic products such as Kumkumadi face glowing oil or ayurvedic cream that does not contain harmful chemicals.

 Chronic Skin Conditions and Allergies